Event filters

 Loading

 Find the best music events and make the most of your time in Kingston.
-From music to education and more, we have the biggest event range and best discovery experience, there's something for everyone.
+From music to sports and more, we have the biggest event range and best discovery experience, there's something for everyone.

 Jaguar Sun April 29th at The Broom Factory All Ages/ General Admission Doors 7:00pm / Show 7:30pm Jaguar Sun is the solo project of Canadian multi-instrumentalist Chris Minielly.
 Brought to life in the small Southern Ontario town of Elmira, Chris took inspirations such as Big Thief, Goth Babe, Beach Fossils, Frightened Rabbit and YouthLagoon and dove into producing music of his own.
 Now residing in Toronto Chris continues to record and produce from his DIY home studio treading his own line between Dream Pop, Rock, and Folk